Skip to content

 Lounges (T2) Sun Coast + SH Premium; Priority Pass / DragonPass / Dreamfolks

-Layover to see city 7+ hours needed for the beach; under 5 hours stay airside
+Layover threshold 7+ hours for the beach; under 5 hours stay airside

 2026 change Thai VietJet daily Bangkok–Cam Ranh from 29 January 2026